 Here are several of BPI SEF’s Success Stories:

 Wait, you might think that this is only for the betterment of the businesses, but I blogged about this because it is a win-win situation for everyone in the Philippines, a disaster-laded country.
-With 70 businesses (and counting) under BPI’s sustainability projects, there’s a reduction of more than 700,000 tonnes of C02 each year.
+With 70 companies (and counting) under BPI’s sustainability projects, there’s a reduction of more than 700,000 tonnes of C02 each year.
 Isn’t that a huge deal?
 Another thing is that since these businesses get to save up on their energy consumption, the increase rate of their goods would still be lower (despite the inflation), so it’s not bad for us consumers too.
 Now that’s Good Capitalism!

 Kudos to BPI, especially the people behind this team!